PRO-Life When It's THEIR-Life

 "this is about humanity."

-After the most recent round of chemical attacks on his own people by the Assad regime, President Trump, apparently moved yet again by the images of children choking on weaponized toxic fumes, declared that, "This is about humanity."
+After the most recent round of chemical attacks unleashed by the Assad regime on their own people, President Trump, apparently moved yet again by the images of children choking on weaponized toxic fumes, declared that, "This is about humanity."
 So whatever his eventual response was, it would be motivated by a fundamental value for all human life.
 Of course his only solution was to drop more bombs on the country.
 One would have thought that by now he had been thoroughly briefed on the reality that Syrians will continue to suffer and die on a massive scale and that part of the Administration's diplomatic and humanitarian response must be the resettlement of refugees around the globe, with the U.S. leading in this effort.
 But of course this would fly right in the face of his xenophobic rhetoric that resonated so strongly with his most loyal voting block, white evangelicals.

 So what is the result?
 As of end of April in this current Federal fiscal year, which started last October, the U.S has received forty-four Syrian refugees.
 Of those forty-four, only twenty-seven are Muslim, though the vast majority of Syrian refugees are of that faith.
 According to an article in The Dallas Morning News from this past February,

 In the first four months of the fiscal year, there has been a 94 percent decline in the number of Muslims resettled into the U.S. as refugees, according to State Department data.
 In January of 2017, as Trump was coming in, Muslim refugees made up nearly 1 out of 2 refugees arriving in the U.S. A year later, that ratio has become 1 in 10.